kiarie404/CSC-416-4TH/main_site/Documentation_books/Developer Documentation/src/handling_interrupts_and_traps.md

 1. updates the mcause register
 2. updates the mepc register
 3. updates mtval register
-4. saves the context of the current program
+4. saves the context of the current program .
+We save this context in a trap frame.
+We store the trap frame in a mscratch register.
 5. calls the interrupt handling function.
 The address of the interrupt handling function is stored in the mtvec register (Machine Trap Vector).
 A vector is a fancy word for saying "pointer to a function"